 Other organizations have developed their own cruelty free lists, the best known being PETA's list.
-These lists rely on verbal confirmations from ingredient suppliers and contract manufacturers, which are not verified.
-This is a less reliable method.
-There's a reason why society uses written contracts for important transactions.
-Would you hire a major contractor without a written contract?
+These lists rely on verbal confirmations from ingredient suppliers and contract manufacturers, which are not verified and so are less reliable.
+(There's a reason why society uses written contracts for important transactions - would you hire a major contractor without a written contract?)

 Here are the major differences between the Leaping Bunny standard and the Choose Cruelty Free standard:

 Despite these differences, both standards are strong and both provide good assurance that certified companies do not test on animals at any stage of product development.

 Acknowledgments We are grateful to Leaping Bunny and to Choose Cruelty Free for reviewing the article for accuracy and for providing corrections and insights.
 Any remaining errors are ours alone.